randomtruffles/Dominion_League/rules.md

 ### <a name="5.2"></a>5.2.
 Tiebreakers

-If there is a tie within a division, a head-to-head tiebreaker is applied.
+If there is a tie within a division that affects promotion, demotion, or entry into the [Championship match](/rules#5.7), a head-to-head tiebreaker is applied.
 If there is still a tie, a tiebreaker match may be required.

 #### <a name="5.2.1"></a>5.2.1.
 Head-to-head tiebreaker